soumilkanwal80/Elements-of-Data-Science-MA616-Spring-2021/README.md

  Project done for course MA616(Spring 2021) at IIT Ropar

 Note: I do not own  the Caravan dataset.
-All rights to use belongs to its original owners
+All the rights belongs to its original owners